UMCarpentries/intro-curriculum-r/paper/paper.md

 1. We incorporate formative assessments in the form of short practice exercises throughout each lesson such that learners can practice what they have learned, while instructors can gauge learner understanding of the material.
+1. We use the "sticky note" system for formative assessment, where learners indicate their progress on exercises and request help by using different colored sticky notes [@becker_responding_2016; @the_carpentries_live_2018].
+At virtual workshops, we use Zoom reaction icons as virtual sticky notes, with the red X reaction to ask for help and the green checkmark to indicate that an exercise was successfully completed.
+1. We have several helpers attend each workshop to address learner questions and technical issues.

 We also incorporated a few additional key components into the curriculum: